itsHariKrishna/Python-Projects/Project 7/README.txt

+📌This project was built strictly for educational purposes only.
--This project is built for scrapping details of opensource movie website details.
+-This project consist of scrapping details of opensource movie website details.